-- 1963 Topps Carl Yastrzemski.
-Yaz was first pictured on a Topps card in 1960, but his rookie card is pricey and not all that exciting.
+- 1963 Topps Carl Yastrzemski Yaz was first pictured on a Topps card in 1960, but his rookie card is pricey and not all that exciting.
 This one is from the ’63 Topps first series and one of the more affordable but sharp-looking cards of the Red Sox Hall of Famer.
-It can be had for $50-60.
+A very nice one can be had for $50-60.

 - 1965 Topps Hank Aaron 11 years removed from his rookie card, Hank had already started writing his Hall of Fame ticket by the mid-60s, having led the Milwaukee Braves to two pennants and a World Series victory.
 Sadly, this is his last card in a Milwaukee tomahawk uniform.
 It captures the end of an era, and gets you a nice vintage Aaron card for around $110-120.

 - 1966 Topps Pete Rose Rose baseball cards haven’t lost much luster despite his troubles.
 Collectors consider him a Hall of Famer, even if he isn’t an official member.
 Rose was catching fire by this time and the ’66 is one of the cleanest, most affordable ’60s Rose cards around.

 He played into the ’80s, but you need to have a fair representation of his legacy on the game.
 At $70-80, this is a very nice buy.
 Get the highest grade you can afford.